 Despite having abundant conventional (hydro-carbons) and renewable energy reserves, Pakistan is faced with a serious energy crisis.
-Lack of far-sighted policies, outdated power plants, and transmission grid, dependence on imported fossil fuels, use of natural gas for domestic consumers rather than the industry, lack of overall efficiency (including power leakages), have all contributed to the challenges that we find ourselves in.
+Lack of far-sighted policies, outdated power plants, and transmission grids, dependence on imported fossil fuels, use of natural gas for domestic consumers rather than the industry, and lack of overall efficiency (including power leakages), have all contributed to the challenges that we find ourselves in.

 Recommendations for Pakistan